 Everything I said back then still stands.
 Only now, I feel even more strongly about the benefits of oil pulling.

-Oil pulling has now been part of my daily routine for nine months.
-I am religious about it.
+When I first shared about the magic of oil pulling back in May 2015, it had been part of my daily routine for nine months.
+Now, five years later, I’m still religious about it.
 Every morning.
 Without fail.
-And, given it is almost impossible to talk with a mouth full of coconut oil in my mouth, I suspect LM actually quite likes it – His early morning is peaceful!
+And, given it is almost impossible to talk with a mouth full of coconut oil in my mouth, I suspect David actually quite likes it – His early morning is peaceful!

 But let’s back up the bus a little and start with the basics for the uninitiated…

 I suffer used to suffer from very bad gum disease.

 If you don’t suffer from gum (periodontal) disease, all I can say is be extremely grateful.
 I would not wish it on my worst nightmare.
 Because it sucks.
 Big time.

 Gum disease is the breakdown of the supporting tissues around your teeth – I’m talking bone, ligaments and gums – caused by the wrong sort of bacteria in your mouth.

 Anyone can develop gum disease, but some people are more susceptible than others.
 There is a genetic component.
 You might say that I’ve hit the ‘gum disease lottery’.